Delors/Lectures/ds-concurrency-in-java/folien.en.rst

       :class: copy-to-clipboard
       :number-lines: 1

       BoundedBuffer bb = new BoundedBuffer(1);
       Thread g1,g2 = new Thread(() => { bb.get(); });
       Thread p1,p2 = new Thread(() => { bb.put(new Object()); });
       g1.start(); g2.start(); p1.start(); p2.start();

     .. csv-table::
-      :header: "","Operation" , "Change of State of the Buffer", "Waiting for the lock", "Waiting for the condition"
+      :header: "", "Operation", "Change of State of the Buffer", "Waiting for the lock", "Waiting for the condition"
       :widths: 3, 25, 50, 33, 39
       :class: s-font-size-90 incremental-table-rows